Aayrinverse/Aayrinverse/README.md

 ### 💥What Sets Me Apart

-- I ask questions until I get itt
+- I believe in clean code, good design, and great coffee☕
 - I don't wait for opportunities-I Engineer them
 - Precision, Presence , and a perspective that turns problems into solutions- that's what I bring to the table
-- I believe in clean code, good design, and great coffee☕

 ---

 ### 📬 Let's Connect